 Carrying a high balance may impact your history negatively — even if you didn’t open the account personally.
 It may affect your credit utilization ratio, a calculation that compares the amount of credit you use to the overall limit of the account.

-Generally, the higher your utilization rate is, the worse it is for your history.
-A utilization rate may suggest you’re overextending yourself, and you may have trouble paying back what you owe.
+Generally, the higher your utilization rate is, the worse it is for your credit history.
+A higher utilization rate may suggest you’re overextending yourself, and you may have trouble paying back what you owe.
 This may flag you as a borrowing risk to financial institutions.

 What Does a High Balance Do to Your File?

-There are no hard-and-fast rules dictating exactly what a high rate will do to your history.
+There are no hard-and-fast rules dictating exactly what a high credit utilization rate will do to your history.
 Like so much of your credit, it’s personal — it depends on what’s already in your file.

 To illustrate this point, FICO compares Sophia and Maria, two imaginary customers, to see how their scores would respond to the same mistakes.

 In this scenario, Sophia starts with a FICO score of 607, while Maria has a score of 793.

 If Sophia maxed out her credit cards, she would drop down between 560 and 580.
 That’s a loss of 27–47 points.